istio/istio.io/content/docs/examples/advanced-egress/egress-gateway/index.md

     connect to 151.101.65.67 port 443 failed: Connection timed out
     {{< /text >}}

-1. Now inject an Istio sidecar proxy into the `sleep` pod in the `test-egress` namespace.
-To that purpose enable automatic sidecar proxy injection in the `test-egress` namespace:
+1. Now inject an Istio sidecar proxy into the `sleep` pod in the `test-egress` namespace by first enabling automatic sidecar proxy injection in the `test-egress` namespace:

     {{< text bash >}}
     $ kubectl label namespace test-egress istio-injection=enabled
     {{< /text >}}

-1. Redeploy the `sleep` deployment:
+1. Then redeploy the `sleep` deployment:

     {{< text bash >}}
     $ kubectl delete deployment sleep -n test-egress